Printf() function in C

 printf() is a predefined inbuilt standard library function used to display output on the screen.
 The printf() function is defined in the stdio.h header file, printf() is case sensitive, it is always written as printf().
-Generally printf() function looks like
+Generally printf() function looks like, and anything written in the printf() function gets printed on the output screen.

 printf(“Your Message”, list of variables);